aaronstanek/PythonPasswordUtility/README.md

 **Example:**

-Adding psuedo-ramdomly generated keystrokes
+Adding pseudorandomly generated keystrokes
 (e.g. pretending to type without actually making words) after the core of the command can help increase the randomness of the generated password.
-It is recommended that users make use of this feature to fully utilize the capatities of this software.
+It is recommended that users make use of this feature to fully utilize the capacities of this software.

 ```
 IN:  python -m passutil n 30 ju2ikntu i g rhtuirehtui3wh8r73hfsdnrrhtrthui